- Risk management is essential to any business, from financial institutions to shipping companies and everything in between.

 - Organizations face several obstacles when it comes to maximizing their data’s value – particularly challenges with data storage, formats, access, and compliance.

-- Data virtualization improves organizational risk management through better real-time decision-making.
+- Data virtualization improves organizational risk management through better real-time risk analytics and decision-making.

 How real-time risk decisions are informed by data

 Risk management is essential to any business.
 Depending on the industry and the organization’s processes, decision-makers must take several factors into account.
 In most cases, data plays a significant role in how to assess and respond to risk.
-When used effectively, data can optimize reactions, prevention, and contingencies, and deliver substantial business value.
+When used effectively, real-time risk analytics can optimize reactions, prevention, and contingencies, and deliver substantial business value.

-Some common risk management use cases for data include the following:
+Some common real-time risk analytics use cases include the following:

 - Financial institutions can make more accurate loss projections and improve capital management.